rahulrajpr/prepare-anytime/behavioral-process-delivery/behavioral-process-delivery-evaluation.md

 So here's how I approach it:

 **First, I focus on the Business Context:**
 - What problem are you trying to solve?
-What decision will this dashboard help you make?
-- Who's going to use this?
-Is it for executives, sales managers, or the field team?
-That changes everything about how we present the data.
+- Who's going to use this dashboard?
 - What decisions are being blocked right now because you don't have this view?

 **Then I get into the Data Requirements:**